ashutoshkumarmangal/Admin_Dashboard/README.md

 - **Settings**: Configure application settings in the Settings section.

 # Note:
-## This is my intership project so there may be some and can be utilised is much better way.
+## This is my internship project so there may be some flaw and can be utilised in much better way.
 To help improve this you may contact.